htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     jobs have finished spooling in their input files and have been scheduled.

-:macro-def:`DEDICATED_SCHEDULER_DELAY_FACTOR`
-    Limits the cpu usage of the dedicated scheduler within the *condor_schedd*.
-The default value of 5 is the ratio of time spent not in the dedicated scheduler to the time scheduling parallel jobs.
-    Therefore, the default caps the time spent in the dedicated scheduler to 20%.

 :macro-def:`SCHEDD_SEND_VACATE_VIA_TCP`
     A boolean value that defaults to ``True``.
 When ``True``, the *condor_schedd* daemon sends vacate signals via TCP, instead of the